makramjandar/OopsDeepNeuralNetworkFromScratch.../README.md

-# Object Oriented Deep Neural Networks
+# Object Oriented Deep Neural Network

-How to create seamlessly from scratch a Deep Neural Networks modules and classes with Python !!
+How to create seamlessly from scratch a Deep Neural Network modules and classes with Python !!